 You will usually need to provide:

 - proof of French residency status;

-- proof of earnings (typically 3 months’ bank statements.
-If you haven’t been working in France, you may be asked to provide evidence of income for the last 3 years, e.g. tax returns);
+- proof of earnings (typically three months’ bank statements.
+If you haven’t been working in France, you may be asked to provide evidence of income for the last three years);

 - references from previous landlords, if you have rented in France before